eCampus News Submission Guidelines

 Viewpoints are somewhat controversial opinion pieces intended to generate thought and discussion among other educators.

 Frontlines share useful information from seasoned educators and ed-tech experts in the field.
 These are intended to help other educators facing similar challenges (e.g., “Five tips for installing a wireless network”).

-Best Practices are success stories about individual schools, school districts, colleges, or universities.
-Written by educators or administrators, these describe the challenge a particular school or district faced, the solution that was put in place to overcome this challenge, and the results of the ed-tech project or implementation.
+Best Practices are success stories about individual colleges or universities.
+Written by educators or administrators, these describe the challenge a particular college or university faced, the solution that was put in place to overcome this challenge, and the results of the ed-tech project or implementation.
 While these pieces typically involve the implementation of a specific ed-tech product or solution, they should not be overly promotional in style.